Latin America Tours for Solo Travelers

 The Great South American Journey: Quito to Rio Adventure

-Naomi, traveled in July
+Harriett, traveled in August

 Solo wanderers, typically 29 years old, find companionship through Inca Trail trekking and Amazon exploration, while enjoying independent time in buzzing cities.
 Friendships bloom during La Paz adventures and Buenos Aires tango shows.
 Multi-share accommodations naturally foster social bonds.